 Less than a month after announcing the sale of The Wolfe to Josh Lopez, Paul McGivern and partner Bailee Dewes have welcomed diners into a brand new restaurant.

-Corella opened in Aria Property Group’s slick Woolloongabba development The Drapery on Thursday, just a stone’s throw from their old venue.
+Corella opened in Aria Property Group’s slick Woolloongabba development The Drapery in March, barely more than a stone’s throw from their old venue.
 It represents a change of pace for McGivern, the highly regarded chef stepping back from the kitchen to apply himself solely in an ownership role.
 Callum Gray, who was working in the kitchen at The Wolfe, is now head chef at Corella.
 McGivern says one of the reasons for the new venture was the opportunity it would provide his staff.

 “Hospitality is notorious for using and abusing people,” McGivern says.
 “I’m more into nurturing and getting the best out of people.”